 Decommissioning of Sites on the Initial Site List

-In the case of decommissioning a BB Service at a Site for operational requirements (per paragraph D.9.1.2a) SITA will only be permitted to decommission a maximum of 2% of the Sites on the Initial Site List in Annexure C (i.e. no more than 48 number of Sites) without incurring any charges.
+In the case of decommissioning a BB Service at a Site for operational requirements (per paragraph D.9.1.2a) SITA will only be permitted to decommission a maximum of 2% of the Sites on the Initial Site List in Annexure C without incurring any charges.
 Beyond this 2% limit, SITA will be liable for the cost of decommissioning any Sites on the Initial Site List in accordance with Annexure I (Pricing).

 In the case of decommissioning a link due to failure by the Service Provider to meet any required Service Level Indicator more than three times in any 6 (six) month period (per paragraph D.9.1.2c), SITA will either Request a Replacement Service at such link or give the Service Provider a minimum of 60 days’ notice of its intention to decommission such link.